joannaobrien/self-service-time-to-pay-frontend/README.md

 To get the application in IntelliJ, just select Open (not import), then the location where you cloned the git repo.

 The default application route is http://localhost:9000/self-service-time-to-pay

-The 404 page (error_template) that should appear when you hit http://localhost:9000 is not wired to the Global settings yet.

 ### License